Aya Cash

-Aya Rachel Cash is an American actress.
-She is best known for starring as Gretchen Cutler in the FX/FXX dark comedy series You're the Worst (2014–2019), as Stormfront in the Amazon Prime Video superhero drama series The Boys (2020–2022), and most recently as Cheryl Peterson in the Fox sitcom Welcome to Flatch.
+Aya Cash (born July 13, 1982) is an American actress.
+She is best known for starring as Gretchen Cutler in the FX/FXX dark comedy series You're the Worst (2014–2019), as Stormfront in the Amazon Prime Video superhero drama series The Boys (2020–2022), as Cheryl Peterson in the Fox sitcom Welcome to Flatch, and most recently as Anita in the HBO series The Franchise.
 She was nominated for the Critics' Choice Television Award for Best Actress in a Comedy Series and the TCA Award for Individual Achievement in Comedy for You're the Worst.
 Cash also appeared in numerous films, including The Oranges (2011), Sleepwalk with Me (2012), Begin Again (2013), The Wolf of Wall Street (2013), Mary Goes Round (2017), Game Over, Man!
 (2018), and Scare Me (2020).

 Early life

-Cash was born in San Francisco, California, to poet and novelist Kim Addonizio and Buddhist teacher Eugene Cash.
+Cash was born in San Francisco, California, on July 13, 1982, to poet and novelist Kim Addonizio and Buddhist teacher Eugene Cash.
 On her mother's side, she is the granddaughter of tennis champion Pauline Betz and sports writer Bob Addie.
 Her father's family is Jewish, while her mother is Catholic.
 Cash has described herself as Jewish, and explained that their surname "was originally something like 'CH-irsch'."

 Cash is an alumna of the San Francisco School of the Arts.
 She graduated from the University of Minnesota in 2004 with a Bachelor of Fine Arts in Acting, in partnership with the Guthrie Theater Actor Training Program.
 She then moved to New York City, where she began her acting career.
 For years, she struggled financially and worked as a full-time waitress to make ends meet.

 Career

 Television

-Cash's television appearances include Brotherhood, Law & Order, Law & Order: Special Victims Unit, Law and Order: Criminal Intent, Mercy, and The Newsroom.
+Cash’s television appearances include Brotherhood, Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, Mercy, and The Newsroom.
 Cash was also a series regular in the 2011 Fox comedy Traffic Light, which ran for one season.
 From 2014 to 2019, she starred in the FX Network series You're the Worst as Gretchen Cutler.
 She received critical acclaim for her performance, with the website The A.V.
 Club calling her acting in the second season "the best TV performance of 2015".

-In 2019, she was cast as Stormfront in the second season of the Prime Video superhero dark comedy-drama series The Boys.
+In 2019, she was cast as neo-Nazi Stormfront in the second season of the Prime Video superhero dark comedy-drama series The Boys.
 The second season premiered in September 2020.

 In 2020, Cash was cast as local newspaper reporter Cheryl Peterson in a pilot for a Fox sitcom titled This Country.
 The title was later changed to Welcome to Flatch, which premiered in 2022.